Bahara Alavi: Biography and activities

-Letter to the United Nation’s Economic and Social Council
+Letter to the United Nations Economic and Social Council

-She was one of the women rights activists who wrote a letter to the United Nation’s Economic and Social Council warning about Iran's membership in the organization in 2010.
+She was one of the women rights activists who wrote a letter to the United Nations Economic and Social Council warning about Iran's membership in the organization in 2010.
 The letter states that:"We, a group of gender-equality activists, believe that for the sake of women’s rights globally, an empty seat for the Asia group on CSW is much preferable to Iran’s membership.
 We are writing to alert you to the highly negative ramifications of Iran’s membership in this international body."

 Amnesty International

 In 2011, Amnesty International named Bahareh Alavi one of the top 20 women's rights activists in Iran at an exhibition entitled "The Beating Hearts of the Iranian Women's Movement."

 In this Exhibition and seminar in Trinity College Dublin in 2011, Amnesty International while showing the biography posters and descriptions of the humanitarian activities of women rights activists in Iran including Bahara Alavi wrote:

 "Women in Iran are often portrayed as victims - helplessly unable to stand up and claim their own rights.
 The truth, however, is that Iranian women are at the very heart of the human rights movement, and are some of the most courageous and effective human rights campaigners in Iran".

 According to Amnesty International and Human Rights Watch thousands of iranian women have especially in recent decades protested against women's rights laws and called for them to be changed, and their goal is women's rights.
 In this country, many women's right defenders like Shirin Ebadi have had to choose between voluntary exile or staying in the country and being imprisoned.